 The steps to the Go Social Success Formula for Facebook are as follows:

 What does a sales-orientated business page look like?
-I’m talking about having a page that is welcoming to all visitors and that entices them to want to find out more about you.
+I’m talking about having a page that is welcoming to all visitors clearly communicates what you do and then entices them to want to find out more about your company.

 You don’t have to post multiple times a day, or like, comment, and share other posts, but you do have to have a presence on Facebook.

-When they get to your page, as many will, you want them to find information that will encourage them to like your page or at least see you as a credible business.
+When your prospects and customers get to your page you want them to find information that will encourage them to like your page or at least see you as a credible business.

 The very first action you take is to decide what you want to accomplish with your Facebook page.

 If you don’t begin with the end in mind, to quote the late Stephan Covey, “you won’t know what to do.”
 There are several decisions you need to make, and if you know what you’re trying to accomplish before you start, you’ll make better choices.

 Some of the items you need to consider are:

 - What are you selling from your page: your products, coming to your store, setting up an appointment with you scheduling a call?